Legana/ML_vs_homology/07_taxonomic_distance_vs_performance.md

 refer to AMPs in their respective proteomes that overlap with the AMPs in the AMP database.

-Widen data so it’s easier to add the summed\_inverse\_distance dataframe to it

 ``` r
 methods_auprc_13_wide_w_count <- readRDS("cache/methods_auprc13_w_totalAMPs_wide.rds")
 methods_auprc_9_wide_w_count <- readRDS("cache/methods_auprc9_w_totalAMPs_wide.rds")